eTextile/rSens/README.md

 ## Prerequisite
 - The rSens PCB can be used in combination with any resistive sensors (custom or industrial)
-- An onboard DIL resistor need to be hand soldered to form an **optimised voltage divider**
+- Adding R1 resistor to form an [optimised voltage divider](./Hardware#prerequisite)

 **Keywords** `FSR`,`strain gages`,`e-textile`,`digital musical instruments`,`Do-It-Yourself`